NY Public Service Commission–licensed ESCO

 Delivery Point, Title and Taxes

 ESCO will deliver Customer’s natural gas supply to the transfer point where gas first enters the interstate pipeline.
-Unless Seller notifies Customer otherwise, title to control of and risk of loss of the commodity sold hereunder shall pass from Seller to Customer at the transfer point(s).
-Customer is responsible for any transfer, sales or other taxes and related charges (other than gross receipt taxes which are included in the per unit of measure (“UOM”) price charged; UOM maybe presented as kWh or therm) however, designated, that are imposed upon the transfer of title or the transporting or delivering of Customer’s commodity, and such amount will be separately stated on Customer’s bill, unless prior to execution of this Agreement, Customer has provided to Seller an applicable, valid tax exemption certificate.
+Unless Seller notifies Customer otherwise, title to, control of, and risk of loss of the commodity sold hereunder shall pass from Seller to Customer at the transfer point(s).
+Customer is responsible for any transfer, sales, or other taxes and related charges (other than gross-receipt taxes which are included in the per-unit-of-measure (“UOM”) price charged; UOM may be presented as kWh or therm), however designated, that are imposed upon the transfer of title or the transporting or delivering of Customer’s commodity, and such amounts will be separately stated on Customer’s bill, unless prior to execution of this Agreement Customer has provided Seller a valid applicable tax exemption certificate.

 Consumer Protection

-The services provided by Sellerto Customer are governed by the terms and conditions of this Agreement, and the New York State Public Service Commission rules and regulations (“Orders”), including the Uniform Business Practices (“UBP”) and other applicable requirements.
+The services provided by Seller to Customer are governed by the terms and conditions of this Agreement and by the New York State Public Service Commission’s rules and regulations (“Orders”), including the Uniform Business Practices (“UBP”) and other applicable requirements.
 Seller will provide at least 15 days’ notice prior to the cancellation of service to Customer.
-Customer may obtain additional information by contacting Seller at 1-877-799- 3637 (toll-free) or the DPS at 1-888-697-7728, or by writing to the DPS at: New York State Department of Public Service, Office of Consumer Services, Three Empire State Plaza, Albany, New York 12223, or through its website at www.dps.ny.gov.
+Customer may obtain additional information by contacting Seller at (212) 680-4253 or 1-877-799-3637 (toll-free), or by contacting the DPS at 1-888-697-7728, or by writing to the DPS at: New York State Department of Public Service, Office of Consumer Services, Three Empire State Plaza, Albany, New York 12223, or through its website at dps.ny.gov.
+The New York ESCO Consumer Bill of Rights is available at https://dps.ny.gov/esco-consumer-bill-rights.

 Effect of Cancellation